department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 If you’re the spouse or dependent child of a Servicemember, you may qualify for term life insurance coverage through our Family Servicemembers’ Group Life Insurance (FSGLI).
 [Find out if you qualify for FSGLI and how to apply](/life-insurance/options-and-eligibility/fsgli/).

-If you have FSGLI coverage, you can also get free, professional financial planning and online will-preparation services.
+If you have FSGLI coverage, you can also get free, professional financial planning and online will preparation services.
 [Access beneficiary financial counseling and online will preparation](http://www.benefits.va.gov/insurance/bfcs.asp).

 If you or your Servicemember or Veteran has a terminal illness, you may be able to get your life insurance benefits early.
 Having a terminal illness means you have an illness that can’t be cured and will likely result in death within a short period of time.
 [Learn about accelerated claims for terminally ill policyholders](/life-insurance/disabled-and-terminally-ill/).